KlvnMung/fitBlitz/readme.md

 #This is a file explaining how the app works
-this is an esperimental change in feature branch
+-this is an experimental change in feature branch
+- This is an experimental change in "fracture branch" which is a sub-branch of branch